CDLUC3/mrt-ansible-service-restart/README.md

 ### TODO

-- report which AZ is processing at each control loop iteration
-- when running in noop, report targetgroup configs and systemctl status.
+done - report which AZ is processing at each control loop iteration DONE - when running in noop, report targetgroup configs and systemctl status.
 - when restarting a service not in an ALB, validate the service is running properly (how?)
 - when restarting a ALB managed service, make sure there are at least two targets in the targetgroups before running in any AZ.